 Slack is a no-brainer for team communication and collaboration.
 Seamless integrations (especially with G Suite products), super easy to use, and a great way to organize conversation.
 Slack starts for free and tiers up very affordably.

 Loom is a great way to create screen-capture videos and recorded demos.
 Capture the highest quality screen recordings, adjust and revise your video using the easy-to-use editing interface, and create all sorts of videos for marketing.

 Notion is my new favorite tool right now.
 They're essentially a digital workspace.
 It brings several tools together like notes, to-do lists, kan-ban boards, tables, and more.
 Notion is a must-have if you need a single place to work out of.

 Demio is by far the easiest webinar marketing software on the market today.
 Demio is browser-based, which is a much more fluid experience for your potential customers and customers.
 Demio allows you to do one-time webinars, automated webinars, and even onboarding webinars.

-Livestorm is also another great webinar software out that that is still as easy to use as Demio, while having more features and functionality like some of the older platforms.
-Livestorm is browser-based and has been growing rapidly.
+CrowdCast is also another great webinar software out that that is still as easy to use as Demio, while having more features and functionality for paid webinars and more interactive experiences.